AVP-UMN/APMrover2/apmrover2/configh.md

 On the other hand, `Config.h` contains default and automatic configuration details.
 As you will see there are many warnings alont the file to avoid changes that can lead to desconfiguration.

 ###Config.h
+It is important to do a `Config.h`analysis, because here you can find all the variables initialization value.From these init-values you can extract how they should advance/change.
 The [Config.h](https://github.com/BeaglePilot/ardupilot/blob/master/APMrover2/config.h) defines default configuration so, as you can see, it starts with a warning:

 ```cpp